9 min read

 • Long enough for teams to make meaningful progress

-• Frequent enough to make course corrections if needed
+• Frequent enough to make timely course corrections

-• Short enough to maintain focus and avoid significant deviations from the sprint goal
+• Short enough to maintain focus on the sprint goal

 Changes in Software Development Lifecycle (SDLC) after AI